truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 The **Snapshot** counter shows the number of snapshots taken.
 The **Snapshot Tasks** counter shows the number of scheduled snapshot tasks.
 The **Replication Tasks** counter shows the number of scheduled replication tasks.
-The **Cloud Sync Tasks** and **Rsync Task** counters show shows the number of schedule push tasks.
+The **Cloud Sync Tasks** and **Rsync Task** counters show the number of scheduled push tasks.
-These tasks protect or back up data, where pull sync tasks do not and are not included in the task count.
+These tasks protect or back up data, whereas pull sync tasks do not and are not included in the task count.
 {{< /expand >}}

 ### Permissions Widget